kkrolewiak/WIMU/README.md

-# WIMU - Music Spectrogram Explained Using Concept Relevance Propagation
+# See the Sound of a Guitar: Concept Relevance Propagation in Music Spectrograms
 ## Autorzy
 Mateusz Szczęsny, Kacper Królewiak, Kacper Łobodecki
 ## Wstęp